-- 4.3.
-The starting point for setting a production guideline for sand and gravel in the LAA is to estimate demand on the basis of a rolling average of 10 years sales data (the 10-year average) before considering other relevant local information.
-The 10 year sales average is designed to provide a representative baseline indication of demand by averaging out economic peaks and troughs. - 4.4.
-The COVID-19 pandemic resulted in enforced shutdown of large sections of the UK economy. - 4.5.
-Sales of sand and gravel from Worcestershire in 2020 were 0.377 million tonnes, considerably lower than the 0.596 million tonnes sold in the previous year (2019) which was unaffected by the COVID-19 pandemic. - 4.6.
-It is therefore not considered to be appropriate to rely on 2020 sales figures in the baseline 10 year sales average in this document due to the impact on sales figures being beyond that which can be considered a "usual" fluctuation in market demand.
+- representative baseline indication of demand by averaging out economic peaks and troughs. - 4.7.
+Restrictions imposed at the start of the COVID-19 pandemic resulted in enforced shutdown of large sections of the UK economy. - 4.8.
+Sales of sand and gravel from Worcestershire in 2020 were 0.377 million tonnes, considerably lower than the 0.596 million tonnes sold in the previous year (2019) which was unaffected by the COVID-19 pandemic.
+However, sales in 2021 were 0.605 million tonnes, which is comparable to prepandemic levels and indicates that the 2020 figures are likely to be a short-term fluctuation. - 4.9.
+In addition, information about the level of sales elsewhere in the West Midlands region in 2020 indicated that sales remained comparable to the 10 year average of previous years' sales for the region as a whole. - 4.10.
+It is therefore considered to be appropriate to include the 2020 sales figures in the baseline 10 year sales average in this document.